-In 2015, a particularly low benefit was introduced for newcomers, which roughly amounts to half of social security payments: the integration benefit, which changed its name to "self-sufficiency and repatriation" benefit as part of the so-called paradigm shift (the Finance Act Agreement) in January 2019.
+In 2015, a particularly low benefit was introduced for newcomers, which roughly amounts to half of social security payments: the integration benefit, which changed its name to "self-sufficiency and repatriation" benefit as part of the so-called paradigm shift in 2019.
 The amounts have been reduced even further and the language supplement has been changed.
-In addition, the vesting period for obtaining full social security payments (kontanthjælp) has been raised to 9 years and a requirement of 2.5 years of fulltime job has been added.
+In addition, the vesting period for obtaining full social security benefit (kontanthjælp) has been raised to 9 years and a requirement of 2.5 years of fulltime job has been added.

 Who receives Integration benefit*?

 Anyone who would otherwise receive social security or youth benefit but who has not yet resided legally in Denmark for 9 out of the last 10 years.
-In addition, in order to qualify for social security rates, you must have had 2 1/2 years of full-time employment.
-Almost all refugees live on this benefit during their first years in Denmark – until they hopefully succeed in finding a job, but this is not possible for everyone.
+In addition, in order to qualify for social security rates, you must have had 2.5 years of full-time employment.
+Almost all refugees live on the reduced benefit during their first years in Denmark – until they hopefully succeed in finding a job, but this is not possible for everyone.
 In principle, Danes can also receive integration benefits if they have lived abroad, but they represent a very small proportion of the beneficiaries.

 • Only 2% have Danish background, other 2% have a Western background, and 96% have non-western backgrounds